 Instructions: Mix well with ice, strain and serve.

 When it comes to the taste portion I’m not overly thrilled.
 It’s gin and OJ with a hint of anise.
 Whoopee!

-Obviously this drink was created for its marketing value.
-Strange name with sexual innuendo and the addition of a few drops of that evil, villainous spirit, Absinthe.
+Obviously, this drink was created for its marketing value.
+A strange name with sexual innuendo and the addition of a few drops of that evil, villainous spirit, Absinthe.
 By 1923 absinthe was well into its afterlife, so any legal stores of absinthe would have been used sparingly, as per the dash.
-But the absinthe name, like a dead Obi Wan Kenobi, would have been more powerful than one could imagine.
+But the absinthe name, like a dead Obi-Wan Kenobi, would have been more powerful than one could imagine.
 Just the thought of imbibing the forbidden fruit would have been enough to drive American tourists into the bar.